 to make room and accommodate the needs of travelers and "family, slaves, farmers and tavern workers."

 In 1707, David Howe built a two room house

 with an upstairs sleeping quarters for his wife Hepzibah and their

 baby, the first of seven offspring.
 This track of land which Howe

-owned had been formally belonged to the Indians, going back 3,000
+owned had formerly belonged to the Indians, going back 3,000